 - 1.9 From 1984, New Zealand underwent an intense period of deregulation.
 Government subsidies were removed, import regulations liberalised, tariffs slashed, exchange rates freely floated (i.e. no exchange controls remain in place), controls on interest rates and prices eliminated, and marginal rates of taxation reduced.
 New Zealand is now almost entirely unprotected by import controls and subsidies.
 Its agricultural sector is a world-leader in innovation, quality and efficiency and it manages to thrive against larger countries with very limited assistance from the Government. - 1.10 New Zealand has strong trade relationships with Asia, the Pacific, the Americas and the European Union.
 It actively lobbies for free trade and the removal of anti-competitive restrictions.
 Significantly, in April 2008 New Zealand became the first country to negotiate a free trade agreement with China.
 On 24 March 2017, New Zealand's Ministry for Foreign Affairs and Trade set its trade policy for the next 10 to 15 years, which includes "continuing with urgency to build on our network of free trade agreements".
-Since then, New Zealand has been successful in negotiating the following free trade agreements and economic partnerships: - (a) Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) (2018); - (b) Upgrades to the New Zealand-China Free Trade Agreement (2019); - Pacific Agreement on Closer Economic Relations (PACER) Plus, ratified to date by Australia, Cook Islands, Kiribati, Niue, Samoa, Solomon Islands and Tonga (2020); - (d) Regional Comprehensive Economic Partnership, with the 10 Association of Southeast Asian Nations (ASEAN) countries along with Australia, China, Japan and Korea (2022); and - (e) New Zealand United Kingdom Free Trade Agreement (2022). - 1.11 In addition, New Zealand is currently in the process of negotiating a comprehensive free trade agreement with the European Union. - 1.12 New Zealand has become an attractive destination for overseas investment because it is one of the most deregulated, and least corrupt, economies in the world.
-It offers sound economic practices with good opportunities for solid growth.
-Since October 2015, New Zealand has also implemented an "Investment Attraction Strategy" to attract more high-quality foreign business investment to New Zealand. - 1.13 Like other developed countries, New Zealand has an established overseas investment regime which requires foreign investors to obtain approval for certain transactions.
+Since then, New Zealand has been successful in negotiating the following free trade agreements and economic partnerships: - (a) Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) (2018); - (b) Upgrades to the New Zealand-China Free Trade Agreement (2019); - Pacific Agreement on Closer Economic Relations (PACER) Plus, ratified to date by Australia, Cook Islands, Kiribati, Niue, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu (2020); - (d) Regional Comprehensive Economic Partnership, with the 10 Association of Southeast Asian Nations (ASEAN) countries along with Australia, China, Japan and Korea (2022); and - (e) New Zealand United Kingdom Free Trade Agreement (2022); and - (f) New Zealand and European Union Free Trade Agreement (2022). - 1.11 New Zealand has become an attractive destination for overseas investment because it is one of the most deregulated, and least corrupt, economies in the world.
+It offers a stable economic and political environment and is recognised as being one of the easiest countries in the world to do business.
+Since October 2015, New Zealand has also implemented an "Investment Attraction Strategy" to attract more high-quality foreign business investment to New Zealand. - 1.12 Like other developed countries, New Zealand has an established overseas investment regime which requires foreign investors to obtain approval for certain transactions.
 Not all transactions require approval and whether consent is required will depend on the nature and value of the investment.
 Overseas investors must also comply with all relevant commercial law in New Zealand.

-Overseas Investment Regime
+2 Overseas Investment Regime